 Change:

-8.4.2.21.10 Location Configuration Information ReportAn LCI (#1294)report includes Latitude, Longitude, Altitude, and optional Azimuth information.
-The LCI report format is shown in Figure 8-187 (Measurement Report field format for Location Configuration Information Report(#1692)).
+8.4.2.21.10 Location Configuration Information Report

+A known LCI (#1294)report includes Latitude, Longitude, Altitude, and optional Z and Azimuth information.
+An unknown LCI is indicated by a subelement Length of 0 and no following fields.
+The LCI report field format is shown in Figure 8-186.99 (Measurement Report field format for Location Configuration Information Report(#1692)).